Quality of Life in Cities survey

 Source data

-The data are collected with the help of Quality of Life in Cities survey.
-Information in personal questionnaires is given about one person of a household whose birthday is the closet to 1 July and who is aged 15 or over.
-Respondents are asked about satisfaction with educational facilities, health care services, public transport, cultural facilities, city safety, work of local public administration, main modes of transportation used, etc.
+The data are collected in the Quality of Life in Cities survey.
+Respondents are asked about satisfaction with health care, public transport, cultural facilities, green spaces, safety in the city, work of local public administration, main modes of transport, etc.

-Administrative data were not used to produce the indicators needed, however were used to carry out the survey.
-Household addresses available in the Address Register of the State Land Service were used to conduct telephone and face-to-face interviews.
-Full names of respondents were drawn from the Register of Natural persons of the Office of Citizenship and Migration Affairs.
-Telephone numbers of respondents were drawn from the Office of Citizenship and Migration Affairs, State Revenue Service, Road Traffic Safety Directorate, State Employment Agency, and provider of electronic communications services Tele2.
+Administrative data sources are not used.
+However, administrative registers are used to support survey implementation.
+Household addresses for telephone and face-to-face interviews are obtained from the Address Register of the State Land Service.
+Information on names and surnames of respondents is drawn from the Population Register of the Office of Citizenship and Migration Affairs.
+Respondent telephone numbers are obtained from the Office of Citizenship and Migration Affairs, State Revenue Service, Road Traffic Safety Directorate, State Employment Agency, and electronic communications service provider Tele2.

 Data collection